 In June 2013, Swavek Lorenc – FVTTC Club President – bought 2 more Killerspin tables, so we now have 12 identical tables for use in tournaments.
 He also used proceeds from tournaments to buy Newgy purple barriers in batches of 10 -15 so in the fall of 2018 we have 100 such barriers allowing us to have fully barriered 12 courts for tournaments.
 This is in addition to 20+ barriers of various brands owned by park district.

-As of this writing, on busy days the club attracts 20 – 30 players with minimum waiting thanks to 10 tables available for playing.
+As of this writing, on busy days the Eola Community Center open gym attracts 25 – 35 players with minimum waiting thanks to 12 tables available for playing.
+The session at Prisco CC attracts up to 10 players on Wednesdays.